Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

     size="wide"
     alt="An image of a Japanese street with lots of signs and flags for stores" license="cc0" %}
-In this early 20th century postcard, another branch of <span class="noun" lang="ja-Latn">Kamigataya</span> can be seen on the left, identified by the large die; this one is in <span class="noun" lang="ja-Latn">Motomachi</span> in <span class="noun" lang="ja-Latn">Yokohama</span>.
+In this early 20th-century postcard, another branch of <span class="noun" lang="ja-Latn">Kamigataya</span> can be seen on the left, identified by the large die; this one is in <span class="noun" lang="ja-Latn">Motomachi</span> in <span class="noun" lang="ja-Latn">Yokohama</span>.